Skip to content

 // Import the plugin's initialization function

-import { pluginWithOptionsExample } from './plugins/plugin-with-options'
+import { pluginWithOptionsExample } from './plugins/plugin-with-options.js'

 export default defineConfig({